 Following the completion of his postgraduate piano studies at the Frederic Chopin Academy of Music in Warsaw (2004), Pawel continued to study at the Royal Academy of Music in London earning his master’s degree and a diploma with distinction (2008).
 He is the winner of 8th Broadwood Harpsichord Competition and the Sir Anthony Lewis Memorial Prize (Musica Britannica).

-Pawel recordings include “Dialogues” for guitar and harpsichord by Stephen Dodgson, a few albums with The Bach Players, and improvisations with PC Music artist Danny L Harle originally recorded for BBC Radio 3.
+Pawel recordings include “Dialogues” for guitar and harpsichord by Stephen Dodgson, a few albums with The Bach Players, a double CD of Telemann’s music with Florilegium, improvisations with PC Music artist Danny L Harle originally recorded for BBC Radio 3, and others.

-He is a teacher at the Royal Academy of Music and a director of the London Concert Society presenting a series of concerts on historical instruments.
+He is a teacher at the Royal Academy of Music and a director of the Bach Club, a Social Enterprise presenting series of concerts on historical instruments and providing rehearsal space for musicians.
 He has been elected an Associate of the RAM (ARAM) and a Fellow of the Royal Society of Arts (FRSA)

 Pawel puts emphasis on the storytelling power of the language of music; the sheer ability to communicate expressively with the audience is key to him.